Vacate Road and Right-of-way

-The Grant County Board of Commissioners is empowered with deciding if a road or right-of-way will be vacated.
+The Grant County Board of Commissioners is empowered with deciding if a road and/or right-of-way will be vacated.
 The Commissioners rely on recommendations from the County Departments with a report from the County Engineer, and on testimony at a public hearing which must be held before a road can be vacated.
 They are responsible for protecting the general public's interest and the vacation is at their discretion.
 A favorable recommendation from the County Engineer and no opposition to the vacation at the public hearing are helpful in obtaining the vacation.

 When the road has been vacated by operation of law, or statute, the Board of Commissioners adopts by approving or denying a resolution recognizing the statutory vacation.
-Approval of the resolution is recorded, so a legal document is generated to remove clouds on title where the right-of-way is larger than the standard 60'.
+Approval of the resolution is recorded, so a legal document is generated; this can help to remove clouds on title where the right-of-way is larger than the standard 60'.

 HOW LONG DOES A VACATION TAKE?

 A Notice of Hearing is signed by the Board.
 The Notice of Hearing must be posted on the area to be vacated, on ingress/egress locations or at both ends, for a minimum of 20 days.
 The Notice must be published in the public notice section of the official county newspaper at least 2 x in the 2 weeks preceding the vacation.

 No other Notice is required by law, but you can request a Notice of Hearing be e-mailed to you.
-You may contact the Road Information Services person for information, to submit information for or against, and to ask about progress.
-Currently, the Road Information person is Barb O'Neill : [email protected].
+We also post the Notices on the GCPW website and on the GCPW Facebook page.